MCR-VQGAN: A Scalable and Cost-Effective Tau PET Synthesis Approach for Alzheimer's Disease Imaging: Introduction

 Among GAN-based architectures, Vector Quantized Generative Adversarial Network (VQGAN) has emerged as a promising approach, leveraging vector quantization to learn discrete latent representations while maintaining the benefits of adversarial training for high-fidelity image synthesis~\cite{esser2021taming}.
 While VQGAN improves on conventional GANs, its application to tau PET synthesis suffers from: (1) over-smoothing that blurs crucial details, (2) training instability/mode collapse, and (3) poor preservation of diagnostic features~\cite{sikka2025mri}.
 These challenges arise from architectural limitations in standard GANs, which often struggle to capture global context and model long-range spatial dependencies in brain imaging data.

-To overcome these limitations, we propose Multi-scale CBAM Residual Vector Quantized Generative Adversarial Network (MCR-VQGAN), a modified VQGAN architecture~\cite{esser2021taming} that integrates multi-scale convolutions, ResNet blocks~\cite{he2016deep}, and Convolutional Block Attention Modules (CBAM)~\cite{woo2018cbam} to synthesize high-fidelity tau PET images from T1-weighted MRI.
-Specifically, our proposed method: \begin{itemize} \item Expands receptive fields through multi-scale convolutional layers to capture global brain structure and inter-regional dependencies. \item Improves feature propagation and reduces vanishing gradients through the use of ResNet blocks. \item Leverages vector quantization to mitigate mode collapse and stabilize training. \item Preserves diagnostic features in anatomically relevant regions through CBAM integration. \end{itemize} Ultimately, this framework addresses the critical barriers to widespread tau PET imaging: significant financial costs, cumulative radiation exposure, increased clinical workload, and limited facilities.
+To overcome these limitations, we propose Multi-scale CBAM Residual Vector Quantized Generative Adversarial Network (MCR-VQGAN), a novel architecture that enhances standard VQGAN~\cite{esser2021taming} by integrating multi-scale convolutions, ResNet blocks~\cite{he2016deep}, and Convolutional Block Attention Modules (CBAM)~\cite{woo2018cbam} to synthesize high-fidelity tau PET images from T1-weighted MRI.
+Specifically, we address the structural--functional gap in tau PET synthesis by \begin{itemize} \item Expanding receptive fields through multi-scale convolutional layers to capture global brain structure and inter-regional dependencies. \item Improving feature propagation and reducing vanishing gradients through the use of ResNet blocks. \item Leveraging vector quantization to mitigate mode collapse and stabilize training. \item Preserving diagnostic features in anatomically relevant regions through CBAM integration. \end{itemize} Ultimately, this framework addresses the critical barriers to widespread tau PET imaging: significant financial costs, cumulative radiation exposure, increased clinical workload, and limited facilities.
 By providing a robust method for generating high-fidelity tau PET from MRI, this work offers an accessible, cost-effective, and non-invasive alternative to enhance both AD research and clinical workflows.